BaranMary/Nao/Nao_scripts-1.md

 ### Nao asks the users to introduce themselves

 ## **Fixed questions about their interests/hobbies**
+### what do you do in your free time?
+[Nao should recognize a keyword and ask following conditional questions]

 ## **Conditional questions about their interests/hobbies**
 ###